ajAYB-code/stm32_Temperature_And_Humidity_Sensor/README.md

 ## Overview

-This capstone project showcases a desktop application designed to visualize environmental data, specifically temperature and humidity.
+This project showcases a desktop application designed to visualize environmental data, specifically temperature and humidity.
 The data is collected using the SHT35 sensor, stored in an SQLite database, and elegantly displayed using ElectronJS.

 ## Features